FabianoEger/tago-documentation/dashboard.rst

 Table
 *****

 Table widgets presents your data in a tabular way.
 It is one of the special kinds of widgets.
-Unlike the others, you won't find the traditional variable selector, initially there's only two fields to fill: how many **rows** and **columns**.
+Unlike the others, you won't find the traditional variable selector, initially there's only two fields to fill: the number of **rows** and **columns**.
 After selecting these two values, you'll have a scheme of how the table is going to look like with all your rows and cells.

 To finish, you just need to fill your cells either with text or with the value of a variable.
 To do that, click on a cell, select the type and fill the value (a text or a variable).